zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_NGM/PlatePouring_NGM.md

 4. Check PourBoy settings.
 Use the "POUR" up and down buttons to set the volume that must be dispensed into each plate Press and release the "MODE/CAL" button to switch between Manual mode (dispenses once per foot pedal operation) and Auto mode (dispenses indefinitely, with a pause interval between dispensing operations).
 Use the "PAUSE" up and down buttons to increase and decrease the interval between dispensing operations in auto mode.
 Foot pedal is hard-wired to the PourBoy pump and you should not attempt to remove it.

-    **NOTE: Be very careful with the ends of the tubes from this point forward.
+    **Note:** Be very careful with the ends of the tubes from this point forward.
 They are sterile and must be kept sterile while pouring plates.
-Do not allow them to touch anything but the inside of the autoclaved media, water, or aluminum foil.**
+Do not allow them to touch anything but the inside of the autoclaved media, water, or aluminum foil.

 5. Place the autoclaved bottle of water on the hot plate (setting 4/5).